 The 567 is a 501(c)(3), non-profit organization.
 If you would like to make a tax-deductible donation towards the mission of The 567, just click the “donate” button below!

-The 567 was founded by New City Church downtown.
+The 567 was founded by New City Church.
 As a downtown church, New City desired to be a vital and influential part of the city.
 New City Church began holding services at the Cox Capitol Theater in 2008.
-The church needed additional space for Sunday morning children’s activities and other things, so they rented space in a small space at 567 Cherry Street.
+The church needed additional space for Sunday morning children’s activities and other things, so they rented a small space at 567 Cherry Street.

 New City Church’s leadership wanted the space to be more than a Sunday space, they wanted a space that served to connect the community and benefit the city.
 After talking to many people in Macon to understand the city’s history and hope for the future, New City began developing The 567 to be a place where New City and Macon could together celebrate the arts.

 The original 567 was a huge success in helping to enjoy and shape our downtown’s culture and community as the city united to enjoy music and art.
 In June of 2010, after months of work, The 567 moved to its current location, 533 Cherry Street.
-With the move has come greater opportunities to help downtown Macon grow and thrive.
-We look forward to all the programs we hope to implement in our new facility.
+With the move has come greater opportunities to help downtown Macon grow and thrive through art, music, and business.